brson/the-end-of-unsafety/script.md

 (next fragment)

 So far so good.
 But how should the language actually implement that?
-Well, since we have isolated heaps, perhaps we make a deep copy of the balloon, copying the balloon over to the other heap.
+Well, since the Rust of 2009 isolated heaps, perhaps we make a deep copy of the balloon, copying the balloon over to the other heap.

 But what if the balloon itself contains pointers to other ballons?
+And what if one of those contains a pointer back into the stack?
 How do you deal with those?

 These are hard problems to solve, and it's easy to end up back in a